 This is what your green tea mixture will look like after you let it steep for a few hours after boiling it.

 Recipe Six – Gelatin

-It’s possible to incorporate almost anything into your homemade plant food, and this fertilizer is an excellent example of this.
+It’s possible to incorporate almost anything, and this fertilizer is an excellent example of this.
 Gelatin has high nitrogen levels, and this can help your plants grow big and have large flowers or leaves.